Integrations

 Note: Making our navigation section responsive is not part of this guide.

-Second section: hero
+Second section: Hero

 bin/rails g maglev:section hero_01 \